sajozsattila/Journal_monitor/README.md

 The generated dataset is freely accessible in the [μr² project](https://mur2.co.uk/).
 The project tries to inform the scientist with the up to date researching results.

 # The included Journals
 The monitored Journal should be listed in the Directory of Open Access Journals in the [Web of Science Expanded Science Citation Index ](https://en.wikipedia.org/wiki/Science_Citation_Index).
-You can check the list of Journal in the Web of Science [Search engine](https://mjl.clarivate.com/search-results)
+You can search for Journals in the Web of Science [Search engine](https://mjl.clarivate.com/search-results)

 # The workbooks
 Each workbook is monitoring a certain publisher open-access journal and save the result in a CSV.